Kontent-ai-consulting/asset-taxonomy-remap/README.md

 2. Run `npm install` to install required dependencies.

-3. Create a `.env` file in the project root with your environment IDs and Management API keys.
+3. Rename `.env.template` file to `.env` in the project root and add your environment IDs and Management API keys.

 4. Manually add the Taxonomy Group(s) to the Asset Type in the Target Environment.